Code-Institute-Submissions/family_organiser/readme/testing.md

 4. Make sure item has been added to the shopping list.
 5. Make sure a button has been added above the shopping list for this item.

+#### Adding a new item from the profile page

+1. Go to the profile page.
+2. Press the '+' button.
+3. Press 'Item'.
+4. Try and submit the form empty.
+5. Add the 'Item' Try and submit the form.
+6. Continue making sure the form dosen't submit until the form is complete.
+7. After your redirected to the shopping page make sure that the new item has been added to the list.

 #### Quick adding the item

 1. Press the button above the shopping list of the new items created.